Viraraghava copper plate

 Viraraghava copper plate (c.
-1225 CE) is a medieval Vattezhuthu inscription from central Kerala, southern India, describing the several concessions made by Viraraghava, the ruler of "Makotaiyar Pattinam" (the port of Kodungallur), to Syrian Christian merchant Iravikorttan.
+1225 CE) is a medieval Vattezhuthu inscription from central Kerala, southern India, describing the several concessions made by Viraraghava, the ruler of "Makotaiyar Pattinam" (the port of Kodungallur), to Syrian Christian merchant Iravikorttan, who was the leader of Manigramam at the time of receiving these concessions.

-The provisions include multiple commercial rights and aristocratic privileges, such as "the Rights of the Manigramam Merchant Guild", various monopolies, article brokerages and the right to use slave labour.
+The provisions include the Title of Cheraman Loka Maha Perum Chetty, multiple commercial rights and princely privileges, such as "the Rights of the Manigramam Merchant Guild", Sovereignty and tax free status over port city of Makottiyarpattinam, various monopolies, article brokerages and the right to use slave labour.
 The record is currently in possession of the Syrian Christian community in Kottayam.'

 Names

 The Viraraghava copper plate is often called "Viraraghava copper plate of Cochin".
 It is also registered as "Kottayam plate of Viraraghava Chakravartin", or simply as the "Syrian Christian copper plate", or the "Iravi Kortann's Plate".

 Context

 The record is engraved on both sides of a single copper-plate in the Vattezhuthu script and a modified form of the Grantha script (22 lines).
 An image of a conch is engraved about the middle of the left margin of the reverse side of the plate.
 It is dated to the day of the "Rohini star, a Saturday after the expiration of the twenty-first day of the Solar month of Mina of the year during which the Jupiter was in Makara".'

 Manigiramam, along with Anjuvannam and Ainurruvar, was one of major merchant guilds in medieval south India.'